pivotal/docs-tap/getting-started/iterate-new-app.hbs.md

     - You see "Live Update starting..." in the status bar at the bottom right.
     - Live update can take 1 to 3 minutes while the workload deploys and the Knative service becomes available.

-    >**Note:** Depending on the type of cluster you use, you might see an error similar to the following:
+    >**Note** Depending on the type of cluster you use, you might see an error similar to the following:

     >`ERROR: Stop! cluster-name might be production.
     >If you're sure you want to deploy there, add: